ajie-eriksholm/Eardrum-segmentation/README.md

 ### No-Eyes Mode

-When eye-based landmarks are not available or are considered unreliable, an alternative alignment strategy can be used.
+When eye-based landmarks are unavailable or considered unreliable, an alternative alignment strategy can be used.

 In this mode, TotalSegmentator is used to segment: